 Since 2007 Martin Hoybye has co-directed the label ‘Songcrafter Music,’ which releases Nordic songwriting talent.

-Songcrafter is a company based on philosophy of reinvesting all profits in supporting new and emerging artists whose art is assessed purely on the quality of the craft.
+Songcrafter is a company based on philosophy of reinvesting profits to support new and emerging artists whose art is assessed purely on their craft.

 Martin has a background in journalism, social work and heritage studies, currently working on a project that creatively investigates responses to living with a changing climate.

-The singer/songwriter is undertaking a PhD study exploring personal and collaborative songwriting to shed light on lived experiences of social and environmental precariousness:
+He is undertaking a PhD study exploring personal and collaborative songwriting engaging with questions of going through “Anthropocene” moments:

-‘In March of 2018 I witnessed effects of climate change in Cape Town, South Africa, after years of drought leading to the current water crisis.
-I believe it offered a glimpse into what the future may look like in other places,’ he says.
+‘In March of 2018 I witnessed effects of climate change in Cape Town, South Africa, after years of drought led to a severe water crisis.
+I believe it offered a glimpse into what the future may look like in other places.
+In fact we now see similar issues unfolding in 2021 in the US’ he says.

-‘I feel compelled to do this work, to go out there and listen and tell these stories with people.
-This is the challenge of our time, and I will continue to write songs about it until there is nothing more to say’
+‘I feel compelled to go out there and listen and write these songs with people.
+These are major challenges of our time, and I will continue to write songs about it until there is nothing more to say’

 One of the points Martin constantly works to make come across is that many of our perceived infinite resources are, in fact, finite.